K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-2-3-1'/> 3.2.2.3.1.
 Pipeline List Search Check
 1. A desired pipeline can be searched by entering the Pipeline name.
 Or the Pipeline list could be arranged by the sequence of created dates, updated dates, and alphabetical order..
 ![033]
-2. Click “ENTER” or “Magnifying glass” button to search.
+2. Click “ENTER” or “Magnifying glass” image button to search.
 ![034]
 3. If you select a search type filter for both a list inquire/search list inquire, it will be reflected immediately.
 ![035]